lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 * `models_data` - queue used for sending data
 * `models_models` - queue used for sending models

-The model and data "provider" applications we'll use will check if their corresponding queues exist.
-Run them first if you are not sure if the queues already exist.
+The model and data "provider" applications we'll use will create an embedded Kafka server and required queues, as a result it has to be started before running any of the implementation.

 # Building the Code